santhoshse7en/HIV/README.md

 - Keywords
 - Summary

-***Add proper comments for better understanding Collect all the above information with appropriate column headers and store the data in csv/sheet.
-Add code under the folder of your name on GitHub.***
+***Every code placed under selected region folder and proper comments are added to every piece of code for better understanding.
+Above information with appropriate column headers and stored the data in csv/sheet.***

 - [ ] Data Extraction...